guillermoVicenteGonzalez/track-keeper/README.md

             - [ ] emit event to reload
             - [ ] Select instead of text field
         - [ ] Media card
+            - [ ] truncate text if it does not fit
             - [ ] Media data
             - [ ] Media cover
             - [ ] edit/delete media